Tell me your copywriting style! Just for fun.

 1. The Academic

-They tend to be highly educated.
-They’re great writers.
-Many of them are actually published authors.
-And they also recognize the copywriting is a different kind of skill than any other writing that they’ve done.
-So they recognize that copywriting isn’t just, you know, it’s different than writing essays.
+They tend to be highly educated and great writers.
+Many of them are published authors even, but they recognize that copywriting is a different kind of skill and different from any form of writing they’ve done.

 It’s different than writing an, you know, a chapter for your book or a blog post.
 It’s a different type of writing.
 And of course, copywriting is different than content writing.
 It’s writing with the intention to sell something.
 Of course, we can do that in a very heart-centered way and using, using more ethical practices versus the highly manipulative persuasive copywriting tactics that we often see being used by mainstream marketers.